7 registered (LinEar, iaccus, 5 invisible),

 I hadn’t realized shooting someone was that easy when you're among your friends.
 Easiest thing in the world.

 In Basic I would have the same dream over and over again.
 It wasn’t really a dream, it was what I always saw on the back of my eyelids.
 A brunette in a one piece bathing suit, exiting a pool, over and over.
 I slept in a mud puddle once with that same ten second dream on a reel.

 The sly misfits would joke about masturbation during Fireguard but I knew never to believe anything from them at face value.
 I once read the book Sperm Wars by Robin Baker, Ph.
-D., showing medically that when a man comes upon another man having sex with a girl, his evolutionary impulse of competition kicks in, giving him an erection, one intended to be used on the girl next, the act of sex itself cleaning her out of the previous man's sperm and replacing it at climax with his own; it explains porn.
+D., showing medically that when a man comes upon another man having sex, his evolutionary impulse of competition kicks in, giving him an erection, one intended to be used on the woman next, the act of sex itself cleaning her out of the previous man's sperm and replacing it at climax with his own; it explains porn.